 In the next article I’ll explain the latest theory on how acupuncture relieves pain in more detail.
-Stay tuned, and as always, I welcome your comments!
+Stay tuned!

 - Shaozong, C. Modern acupuncture theory and its clinical application.
 (Chapter 5 The Morphologic Relationship between Points and Nerves).
 International Journal of Clinical Acupuncture.
 2001;121(2):149-158 ↩